anpramila95/anpramila95/README.md

 - 👀 I’m interested in Code
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on HAUIU
-- 📫 How to reach me
+- 📫 How to reach me on Github
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact:
+- ⚡ Fun fact: game, galaxy

 <!---
 anpramila95/anpramila95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.